 Some of the Best Surf Lessons in Waikiki can be found with:

 Private Surf Lessons in Waikiki cost around $150 for 1.5 hours with all gear included.
 Prices will vary from spot to spot but this is a close average to most in the area.
 Prices tend to be pricier the closer a shop or outfitter is to the beach.
 Group Surf Lessons in Waikiki range around the $100 mark for 2 hours.

 Grab a beer or some food and relish in your accomplishments of the day.
 Some solid places to grab a beer or a bite include:

 - ABC Stores

-- Paia Fish Market – $7 Taco and Beer combo at Paia Fish Market is one of the best food options in Honolulu.
+- Paia Fish Market – The $7 Taco and Beer combo at Paia Fish Market is one of the best food options in Honolulu.
 Shoutout Steggs for the big kine advice.

 Waikiki surfing is suitable for any and all.
 The long, gentle breaks make perfect for beginners and just as much fun for advanced.
-One of the best parts of about surfing in Waikiki has to be the views.
-Diamond head’s volcanic mountain sits in the distance, complemented by a beachfront of endless palm trees and tourists.
-If you aren’t enjoying the waves, relish in the postcard view from your board.
+One of the best parts of about surfing in Waikiki is the easy access with stunning views.